 Note: Cases and deaths listed on the CMS website may not have appeared yet in our county totals, which are based on reports from testing laboratories.

-We regularly report the distribution of COVID-19 vaccines and the number administered as reported to MSDH by healthcare providers.
+We regularly update the number and distribution of COVID-19 vaccinations as reported to MSDH by healthcare providers.